The member will need to provide an English translation if necessary documentation is in a foreign language.

 Each plan participant – you, your spouse or domestic partner, and your dependent(s) – are allowed one covered trip during a consecutive 12-month period.

-All Federal employees and retirees, active and retired Military, and contractors assigned to NSA-W are eligible to enroll in GEBA’s Dental Plan.
+All Federal employees and retirees, and active and retired Military are eligible to enroll in GEBA’s Emergency Travel Plan.
 Plan participants may elect coverage for a spouse (unless legally separated), domestic partner, and dependent children up to age 26 under their own plan.

 If you, the GEBA member, have any insurance plan or investment product with GEBA, your extended adult family members are also eligible for GEBA’s Dental plan, including siblings, children, parents, in-laws, grandparents, and grandchildren.
 Click for more information on our Sponsored Family Member Program.